deckyal/UsabilityContrastive/EmotionIdentityExtractor/readme.md

   7. Run Main.py

-Original the output will be placed into the /imgs folder
+Original the output will be placed into the /imgs folder.
+For the emotion identity extractor software we used Python 3.6.